Chart Color Schemes

 Aspendale Gardens is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population for the Aspendale Gardens statistical area (Lv2) is around 6,602.
+The population of Aspendale Gardens is estimated at 6,602 as of Feb 2026.
 This figure represents an increase of 175 people since the 2021 Census, which reported a population of 6,427.
-The growth was inferred from AreaSearch's estimation following examination of the latest ERP data release by the ABS (June 2024) and an additional validated new address since the Census date.
-This results in a density ratio of 2,037 persons per square kilometer, above the national average assessed by AreaSearch.
-The area's growth rate of 2.7% since the census is within 2.9 percentage points of the SA3 area (5.6%), indicating competitive growth fundamentals.
-Overseas migration contributed approximately 87.0% of overall population gains during recent periods, driving primary growth for the area.
+The change was inferred from AreaSearch's resident population estimate following examination of ABS' latest ERP data release (June 2024) and one additional validated new address since the Census date.
+This results in a density ratio of 2,037 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Aspendale Gardens's population growth rate of 2.7% since the census is within 2.9 percentage points of its SA3 area (5.6%), indicating strong growth fundamentals.
+Overseas migration contributed approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Aspendale Gardens (SA2) is expected to grow by an above median rate, with a projected increase of 965 persons to 2041.
-This reflects a total increase of 15.2% over the 17-year period.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 956 persons to 2041, reflecting a total increase of 15.0%.

 Frequently Asked Questions - Population